Hybrid organizational structure: Definition, best practices & examples

 Conflicting priorities

-Different parts of the organization often have conflicting priorities.
-These conflicts can complicate the alignment of corporate objectives.
+Different parts of the organization often have conflicting priorities, complicating the alignment of corporate objectives.
 For example, a product innovation division might clash with a cost reduction division.
-Balancing these priorities requires careful management and clear communication.
-This is to ensure that you meet both goals without compromising either.
+Balancing these priorities requires careful management and clear communication to ensure both goals are met without compromise.

 Resource conflicts